michaeleii/comm-documentation/docs/pages/passport-local.md

 - If they are correct, we will store the user's information in the session.
 - If they are incorrect, we will redirect the user back to the login page.

-!!! info "How does a session work?"
+!!!question info "How does a session work?"

     When a user logs in, we will store their information in the session.
 This information will be stored in a cookie on the user's browser.
 When the user visits the website again, the cookie will be sent to the server.
 The server will then use the information in the cookie to identify the user.
 This is how we can keep track of the user's session.
 The user will be logged in until they log out or the session expires.